 Imagine you're putting up a fence around your garden or adding a decorative border to a room.
-What you're really doing is figuring out the perimeter.
+Practically speaking, what you're really doing is figuring out the perimeter.
 Perimeter isn't just a math term; it's a practical measurement we use in everyday life.
 From framing a picture to planning a running route, understanding how to find the perimeter of a shape is a valuable skill.

 Main Subheading